fjpreche/ElbowSig/README.md

 It provides a unified framework to compute an **inertia-like heterogeneity measure** and assess the **statistical significance** of the “elbow” (change in slope) comparing the elbow for observations with that expected for unstructured reference data (null hypothesis).

-The implementation supports multiple popular clustering algorithms:
+The implementation supports multiple popular clustering algorithms (option `heterogeneity_func` below):
 - **K-Means**
 - **Agglomerative Clustering**
 - **Fuzzy C-Means (FCM)**